PacLII Home | Databases | WorldLII | Search | Feedback

 (b) a telephone number at which the applicant may be reached; and

-(e) an indication of w of whether the application is being made on behalf of a person and the submission of proof of the capacity in which the applicant is making the application, to the reasonable satisfaction of the Right to Information Officer; and
+(e) an indication of whether the application is being made on behalf of a person and the submission of proof of the capacity in which the applicant is making the application, to the reasonable satisfaction of the Right to Information Officer; and

 (f) if the application is being made to a private entity - an explanation of why the information may assist in the exercise or protection of any right; and